mathieukapfer/howto/howto_install_opencv.md

 ### other examples

-First, check that you have enabled the build of example
+First, check that you have enabled the build of examples

 In `build` directory, type the command below to check or edit the configuration `ccmake ..` Check the line `BUILD_EXAMPLES                   ON`